python/cpython/Doc/library/zipfile.rst

 Path objects expose the following features of :mod:`pathlib.Path`
 objects:

+Path objects are traversable using the ``/`` operator.

 .. attribute:: Path.name

    The final path component.

-.. operator:: Path.__truediv__

-   Exposes the slash operator to reference children.

 .. method:: Path.open(*, **)

-   Invoke :method:`ZipFile.open` on the current path.
-Accepts the same arguments as :method:`ZipFile.open`.
+   Invoke :meth:`ZipFile.open` on the current path.
+Accepts the same arguments as :meth:`ZipFile.open`.

 .. method:: Path.listdir()